YuZhao-Zhang/terraform-sso-okta-provisioning/README.md

 `terraform_organization` The name of the organization to add users to

 `terraform_owner` The email of the Terraform account owner

-variable "okta_baseurl" {
-  description = "This is the domain of your Okta account" type        = string
-}
-variable "terraform_organization" {
-  description = "The name of the organization to add users to" type        = string
-}

-variable "terraform_owner" {
-  description = "The email of the Terraform account owner" type        = string
-}

 ## OKTA credentials
 OKTA_API_TOKEN